 On average, a typical city in the Inland counties had 15.5% of housing stock affordable to owner households earning 50% of HAMFI (i.e., the upper threshold of Very Low Income), 31.4% of housing stock affordable to owner households earning 80% of HAMFI (i.e., the upper threshold of Low Income), and 42.2% of housing stock affordable to owner households earning 100% of HAMFI (i.e., the upper threshold of Low and Middle Income).
 The shares of housing stocks affordable to renter households at 50% and 80% of HAMFI are 18.7% and 55.5%, higher than those for owner households.
-The average values of the shares of the housing stock affordable to those households at given income levels are consistently smaller than the share of housing stock affordable to those households regardless of the tenure status.
-In a typical city in the Inland counties, about 2 in 3 houses affordable to them.
+The average values of the shares of the housing stock affordable & available to households at given income levels are consistently smaller than the share of housing stock affordable to those households regardless of the tenure status.
+In a typical city in the Inland counties, about 2 in 3 houses affordable to Very Low-Income owner households were occupied by higher-income households and were thus unavailable to them.
 About 1 in 2 houses affordable to Low-Income owner households were unavailable to them.
 The mismatch in rental housing stock was less severe.
-About 1 in 2 houses affordable to Extremely Low-Income renter households were unavailable to them.
-The mismatch in rental housing stock was less affordable to Low-Income renter households was unavailable to them.
+About 1 in 2 houses affordable to Extremely Low-Income renter households were unavailable to them and 1 in 3 houses affordable to Low-Income renter households was unavailable to them.